 Now that you know the ins and outs of advisor types, structures, and fees, take a look at how SoFi Invest® compares to the rest of pack:

 We believe everyone should have access to investment management.
-Start with as little as $500, or ongoing deposits of as little as $100 per month.
+Start with as little as $1 to open an account.

 From the get-go you’ll have access to our team of experts, who will work with you to come up with a solid, personalized investment game plan.
 And no – they don’t work on commission.

 We recommend one of our model portfolios, a mix of low-cost index-based ETFs, based on your age, income, and assets, and manage it for you.

 Our team of experts won’t put you in a portfolio and just leave you hanging.
 We constantly monitor the markets and adjust them for changing economic conditions.